AlexProgrammerDE/SoulFire/DEVELOPMENT.md

 ### Update code

-Replace the latest version in SWConstants.
+Replace the latest version in SFConstants.